velvetkevorkian/website-2021/posts/blog/work-in-progress-tracking-movement-in-st-enoch-square.md

 and draw a bounding box around it.
 As you can see, with varying degrees of success!

-5: Draws a line between blob centres when they\'re within a certain distance of each other.
+5: Draws a line between blob centres when they're within a certain distance of each other.

 6: Shows the bounding box of each blob and the links between them, on